-Preventing money laundering and terrorist financing
+Prevention – money laundering and terrorist financing

 Money laundering refers to activities in which funds of criminal or illegal origin are recycled through a legal payment system to cover the actual nature, origin or owners of the funds.
 Terrorist financing means the acquisition or collection of funds of legal or illegal origin for terrorist purposes.

-The Ministry of the Interior is responsible for the Act on the Financial Intelligence Unit (445/2017) and the statutes issued under it as well as for the preparation of the national terrorist financing risk assessment.
+The Ministry of Finance and the Ministry of the Interior are jointly responsible for the prevention of money laundering and terrorist financing.
+The Ministry of the Interior is responsible for the Financial Intelligence Unit and for drafting the Act on the Financial Intelligence Unit and the decrees issued under it.
+The Ministry of the Interior coordinates and reconciles the preparation of the national terrorist financing risk assessment.
 The Ministry of the Interior is also responsible for the action plan for the National Strategy for Tackling the Shadow Economy and Economic Crime.

 Roles of stakeholders (moneylaundering.fi)